RealtimeSanitizer

 Introduction

 RealtimeSanitizer (a.k.a.
 RTSan) is a real-time safety testing tool for C and C++ projects.
-RTSan can be used to detect real-time violations, i.e. calls to methods that are not safe for use in functions with deterministic runtime requirements.
+RTSan can be used to detect real-time violations, i.e. calls to methods that are not safe for use in functions with deterministic run time requirements.
 RTSan considers any function marked with the [[clang::nonblocking]] attribute to be a real-time function.
-If RTSan detects a call to malloc, free, pthread_mutex_lock, or anything else that could have a non-deterministic execution time in a function marked [[clang::nonblocking]] RTSan raises an error.
+At run-time, if RTSan detects a call to malloc, free, pthread_mutex_lock, or anything else known to have a non-deterministic execution time in a function marked [[clang::nonblocking]] it raises an error.

 The runtime slowdown introduced by RealtimeSanitizer is negligible.